-In an earlier mission, we looked at how to redirect output from a command to a file using
+In an earlier lesson, we looked at how to redirect output from a command to a file using

 >.
-This is called output redirection, and you’ll be learning how to do that in more detail over the course of this mission.
+This is called output redirection, and you’ll be learning how to do that in more detail over the course of this lesson.

 2. Redirecting from a file